gvwilson/thirdbit/ideas/secept/index.md

 :   [Software Carpentry][carpentries], a non-profit I founded in 2010 to teach programming skills to researchers, has delivered several thousand workshops worldwide to over 80,000 people; the books I organized and edited on [software architecture][aosa] and [empirical software engineering research][making-software] have been read by tens of thousands of people; I received the ACM SIGSOFT Influential Educator of the Year Award in 2020; and I have extensive contacts in both academia and industry.

 Why can't you do this on your own time?
-:   I tried: it was going to be next after *[Teaching Tech Together][t3]*, *[Software Tools in JavaScript][stjs]*, and *[Building Software Together][bst]*.
+:   I tried: it was going to be next after *[Teaching Tech Together][t3]* and *[Software Design by Example in JavaScript][sdxjs]*.
 What I found while prototyping is that the material requires so much more unbroken concentration that I don't think I will complete it as an evening-and-weekend project.

 Why are you teaching data science rather than just summarizing published results?
 :   The average computer science student does a lot less data analysis in college than the average biologist or economist, so most programmers don't have the background needed to understand what's actually being claimed or the evidence for it.
 If we're going to reach the majority we need to give them a foundation; presenting this as "let's teach you the Python you need to wrangle data" seems most likely to hook them.